apalache-mc/apalache/docs/src/tutorials/snowcat-tutorial.md

 # Tutorial on the Snowcat:snowflake::cat: Type Checker

-In this tutorial, we introduce the Snowcat:snowflake::cat: type checker We give concrete steps on running the type checker and annotating a specification with types.
+In this tutorial, we introduce the Snowcat :snowflake: :cat: type checker We give concrete steps on running the type checker and annotating a specification with types.